Jc-alt logo

 Two Pointers Application: Sliding Window

-We can have two pointers represent a window over a sequence that expands or shrinks to satisfy a condition.
+We can have two pointers represent a imaginary window, [Left, Right], over a sequence that expands or shrinks while iterating or checking if a condition is satisfied.

 Ex: Find the length of the longest substring without repeating characters.